wpilibsuite/frc-docs/source/docs/software/hardware-apis/motors/wpi-drive-classes.rst

    :alt: Show the axis of the robot with X+ going forward.
 Y+ to the right and Z+ downward.
    :width: 600

-This library uses the NED axes convention (North-East-Down as external reference in the world frame).
+The drive classes use the NED axes convention (North-East-Down as external reference in the world frame).
 The positive X axis points ahead, the positive Y axis points right, and the positive Z axis points down.
-Rotations follow the right-hand rule, so clockwise rotation around the Z axis is positive.
+The rest of the library, and math in general, uses NWU axes convention (North-West-Up).
+We use NED here because joysticks use NED, and they use NED because the aviation industry does.

-.. warning:: This convention is different than the convention for joysticks which typically have -Y as Up (commonly mapped to throttle) and +X as Right.
-Pay close attention to the examples below if you want help with typical Joystick->Drive mapping.
+Joysticks follow NED convention, but it's important to note that axes values are rotations around the respective axes, not translations.
+When viewed with each axis pointing toward you, CCW is a positive value and CW is a negative value.
+Pushing forward on the joystick is a CW rotation around the Y axis, so you get a negative value.
+Pushing to the right is a CCW rotation around the X axis, so you get a positive value.

 Using the DifferentialDrive class to control Differential Drive robots
 ----------------------------------------------------------------------